INTO-CPS-Association/fmu-rabbitmq/docs/user-manual.rst

 ValueReference 3 - Password
     Defines the password for the RabbitMQ Server

-ValueReference 4 - Routing Key
+ValueReference 4 - Routing Key - content data
-    Defines the Routing Key for the messages
+    Defines the Routing Key for the content data messages

 ValueReference 5 - Communication Timeout
     Defines when to time out if the desired state cannot be reached.